Hey hey, what's up my friends!

 I think honestly, your trading is going to be a mess if you have no idea what you are doing.

-I just shared with you my plan while how I'm looking to trade this breakout.
+I just shared with you my plan on how I'm looking to trade this breakout.

 And to see whether I can write a trend out of this trade.